 The more a person uses your service, the harder it is for them to leave.
 These “sticky” tools are what everyone wants but few people can achieve.
 For example, I use the free version of Google drive and have hundreds of documents and spreadsheets hosted there.
 It’s also the first place I collaborate with contributors and team members.

 If it were to suddenly require payment for every user, I wouldn’t bat an eyelid before whipping out my card.
+The same is true for email marketing.
 Is there an aspect of your service that makes it more and more important the more it’s used?
 If not, can you engineer it to capitalize on longer free trials?

 If the product is complex